cdslaborg/paramonte/src/interface/MATLAB/README.md

         ```
         If `matlab` is not recognized on your command line as an application, you can find the direct path to the MATLAB binary file (`matlab`) by following the instructions given on the [MATLAB website](https://www.mathworks.com/help/matlab/ref/matlabroot.html).
 Once the MATLAB interactive environment opens, navigate to the root folder of the ParaMonte library (where the LICENSE file exists) and call the ParaMonte library for the first time via the following commands (simply type the commands on the MATLAB command prompt),
         ```matlab
-        addpath(genpath("./")); % add the ParaMonte library directories to MATLAB's list of search paths. pm = paramonte(); % instantiate an object of class paramonte. pm.verify(); % verify the integrity of the ParaMonte library on your system.
+        addpath(genpath("./"),"-begin"); % add the ParaMonte library directories to MATLAB's list of search paths. pm = paramonte(); % instantiate an object of class paramonte. pm.verify(); % verify the integrity of the ParaMonte library on your system.
         ```
         If needed, follow any extra instructions provided by the library on your MATLAB command prompt.
-Otherwise, you are all set!
-Follow the instructions below on how to run your ParaMonte-enabled simulations.
+Before beginning to use the ParaMonte library, we strongly recommend that you close your current MATLAB session and the Bash terminal from which you initiated the MATLAB session in **sudo** mode, **entirely**.
+Then follow the instructions below on how to run your ParaMonte-enabled simulations.

 +   **Running the ParaMonte simulations**
     +   Open the MATLAB software.